Compare two cars

 Verdict

 Nissan appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the American car offers significantly better overall protection, taking the lead here.
-From there things take a different direction, with Nissan being considerably quicker, thus putting more smile on driver's face.
+From there things take a different direction, with Nissan outracing its opponent in any situation possible, making it better choice for boy racers.
 Fuel consumption is more or less the same.
-It's really tough to make a final decision here, but if I'd need to, I'd say Nissan.
+I believe that, when we take all into account, we have only one winner here - the Nissan.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among thousands of similar, yet so different vehicles.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, out of 12.000+ vehicles we currently have in our database.

 Follow us